CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 I personally would not recommend this game as many people including me have bad impression to Project SEKAI, but it is still worth to mention here.

-Project SEKAI is made by SEGA and released in 2020, since then SEGA proactively organize song commission events.
-Thanks for these events, quite a lot of songs [released in 2020 and after](https://www.sekaipedia.org/wiki/List_of_songs#Commissioned_songs) become members in the Hall of Legend song list.
-Of course, all of these songs are included in Project SEKAI.
-So playing Project SEKAI can help you to get known to newer songs which Project DIVA doesn't have.
+Project SEKAI is a mobile game made by SEGA and released in 2020.
+Since then, SEGA proactively organize song commission events.
+Thanks for these events, the Vocaloid society got motivated and contributed a decent amount of songs.
+Some of them even reached 1M views and became a song in the Hall of Legend song list.
+Of course, [qualified songs](https://www.sekaipedia.org/wiki/List_of_songs#Commissioned_songs) from these commission events became playable in Project SEKAI.
+So playing Project SEKAI can help you to get known to newer songs which Project DIVA doesn't have, especially those released in 2020 and after.

-Unfortunately, Project SEKAI also only include songs from CFM Vocaloid characters, so it doesn't solve the problem of playing Project DIVA only 😪.
+Unfortunately, Project SEKAI also only include songs from CFM Vocaloid characters, so it doesn't fully solve the problem of playing Project DIVA only 😪.

 Another problem with Project SEKAI is that, initially only a few songs are unlocked.
-To unlock more songs, you have to go through storylines of these non-Vocaloid characters, which is tedious and time-consuming.
+To unlock more songs, you have to spend effort and time to play this game, which sometime can be tedious and time-consuming.

 Finally, Project SEKAI is a mobile game.
 So expect pay-to-win elements and Gacha in this game.

-Due to these drawbacks, I would recommend to avoid Project SEKAI if possible, but if you really want to stay in Project SEKAI, I recommend you just to buy a second hand Project SEKAI's account that has majority of songs unlocked to save yourself some times on unlocking songs.
+Due to these drawbacks, I would recommend to avoid Project SEKAI if possible, but if you really want to stay in Project SEKAI, I recommend you just to buy a second hand Project SEKAI account that has majority of songs unlocked to save yourself some times on unlocking songs.

 ## Way 3 = Way 2 + Way 1